 There is obviously a bug in the spec, as obviously for the single tree case, some non-palette coding is invoked for chroma after the joint palette coding.
 It could be that this was introduced in the context of ACT and Chroma BDPCM.

-Revisit: Some expert from Qualcomm to confirm that the suggested text change is matching with the software (assuming the latter is correct).
+It was confirmed later by an independent expert that the suggested text change is matching with the software (assuming the latter is correct).

+Decision(BF/text): Adopt JVET-Q0435